01 of 21

 Spiral Cardboard Tube Christmas Tree

 Save those empty wrapping paper tubes this holiday season, and add them to your craft supply throughout the year.
-Help kids snip a through-line to create a cardboard spiral, then they can paint and glue on ornaments (read: pom poms, sequins, or gems).Continue to 16 of 21 below.
+Help kids snip a through-line to create a cardboard spiral, then they can paint and glue on ornaments (such as pom-poms, sequins, or gems).Continue to 16 of 21 below.

 16 of 21